sveredyuk/redis_record/README.md

 ## Description

 You could easy operate with objects in `ActiveRecord/Mongoid` API like style.
-The main goal was create 100% compatible API with rails controllers and be almost same like ActiveRecord API.
+The main goal is to create 100% compatible API with rails controllers and maximum simular ActiveRecord API.

-Try to generate simple scaffold with all MVC and than just change ActiveRecord model to RedisRecord (with all fields defined).
+Try to generate simple MVC scaffoldand just change ActiveRecord model to RedisRecord (with all fields defined).
 And try it!
-It great works!
+It works great!

 Great thanks for inspiration and support to **Michael Lutsiuk** and all members of my team.